IK&P Video of the Week: Seawave vs Sea Waves

 As you can see, I have been comparing the Rush 2 with my Seawave and wondered if it might be time (or an excuse) to change.
 An unprecedented five years of ownership proves there’s nothing wrong with my Seawave [I sold my Seawave in May 2020 but bought another in October].

 On a river the greater nippiness from less length will have benefits, but for that I have a packraft.
-As for greater rigidity, it looks pretty good in this clip but my adapted HP Seawave was very good compared to the lower-pressure Gumboats, and it seems the speed (see below) is no greater, but the gliding effort is reduced.
+As for greater rigidity, it looks pretty good in this clip but my adapted HP Seawave was very good compared to the lower-pressure Gumboats, and it seems the speed (see below) is no greater, although the gliding effort is reduced.
 A Seawave with a DS floor – the Seashine (left) – appeared in 2023, now costing about 50% more than a regular Seawave.

 Good owner’s review (in French)